Rasbandit/Git-Good-Guide/README.md

 #### Getting on Your Branch
-To switch to another branch run the following command `git checkout [name_of_your_branch]`
+To switch to another branch run the following command

+`git checkout [name_of_your_branch]`

 **You should never make changes to the code base while on the master Branch**

+**Make sure you read the results after you type in every command.**

 <img src="https://github.com/Rasbandit/Git-Good-Guide/blob/master/Images/Step-0.jpg" />